 - Calcium

-When these minerals are accumulated in your pee then it forms hard stones in the kidney.
-At low levels these do not cause any harm.
+When these minerals are accumulated in your pee, they form hard stones in the kidney.
+At low levels, these do not cause any harm.

 - Don’t drink enough amount of water and other fluids